Manayunk, Philadelphia: A More Accessible Neighborhood

 Manayunk 5k Run

-Alongside designing what the virtual web presence would would look like we also decided to create assets to exemplify how to extend the Manayunk brand.
+Alongside designing what the virtual web presence would look like we also decided to create physical and digital assets to exemplify how to exemplify the Manayunk community.

-Since the neighborhood values outdoor events we decided to visualize what it would be like if the neighborhood of Manayunk held a 5k run for residents.
+Since the neighborhood values outdoor events we decided to visualize what it would be like if the neighborhood of Manayunk held a 5k run.
 This helps consider brand consistency and gives a benchmark for future events on how to consider the logo and brand elements.

 Social Media

-When considering how people access information in modern times we came to the conclusion that social media should be heavily considered when building out the brand.
+When considering how people access information in modern times we concluded that social media should be heavily considered when building out the brand.

 Conclusion

-This project was a lot of first for me.
-Being able to work on a large-scale project like this with a partner was a breath of fresh air.
-Working alongside Kaitlyn each week helped me become a better designer and better teammate, bouncing ideas off each other each week and taught me to have faith in the team and not worry about every single detail.
+Being able to work on a large-scale project alongside Kaitlyn each week helped me become a better designer and better teammate, bouncing ideas off each other each week and taught me to have faith in the team and not worry about every single detail, being able to rely on each other’s strengths.

 This was an amazing project to exercise our design thinking as this project needed to be used by all demographics of the neighborhood of Manayunk.
 Working with Sara each week to develop this project and consider all aspects of how accessible it was was a great experience in real-world design thinking.
-This helped me learn a lot about UX design by making smarter decisions for the audience.
-This helped me become a better designers by designing with an audience and accessibility in mind.
+This helped me become a better designer by designing with an audience and accessibility in mind.

 Credits